projectcaluma/caluma/docs/validation.md

   things currently in the fridge, and you want help the user to decide what to cook:
   `'ravioli' in 'fridge-contents'|answer|mapby('food-name')` will tell you whether there are ravioli.
+* `debug`: Does not modify the value, but writes the value to the log.
+This is especially useful when you are exploring the data while building forms or workflows.
+The log message may appear in different places depending on where it's being run (Browser: console log in the debug tools, Server:
+  System or container logs, might depend on your logging configuration)

 ### Operators